Malay Heritage Centre

 What we say:

 Get a crash course in the kebaya, keris and everything else Malay at the Malay Heritage Centre in Singapore’s historic Kampong Glam neighbourhood.
-This museum recently reopened after total overhaul and is bigger and better than ever before.
+This museum was totally overhauled a few years ago and is bigger and better than ever before.

 The goal of the centre is to showcase Malay heritage and culture in Singapore, and it does so with six permanent exhibits spread throughout the palace’s numerous rooms.
-The first exhibits you see upon entering the centre are the most museum-like with maps showing historic migration patterns, black and white photographs, antique keris (ornate swords) in glass cases and mannequins dressed in traditional Malay costumes like the baju melayu for men and kebaya for women (which inspired the uniforms worn by Singapore Airlines’ flight attendants).
+Exhibits include beautiful maps showing historic migration patterns, black and white photographs, antique keris (ornate swords) in glass cases and mannequins dressed in traditional Malay costumes like the baju melayu for men and kebaya for women (which inspired the uniforms worn by Singapore Airlines’ flight attendants).
 Stick around to watch the restored videos of the Kampong Glam area of the past – the transformation is astounding.

-The most notable change in the re-opened Malay Heritage Centre is the interactive exhibits celebrating Malay music and film.
-There’s a new listening room where you can put on headphones and listen to Malay pop records from the 1960s and a mini-theatre where you can enjoy the films of P. Ramlee, the iconic Malay actor and director.
+Also notable are the interactive exhibits celebrating Malay music and film.
+There’s a listening room where you can put on headphones and listen to Malay pop records from the 1960s and a mini-theatre where you can enjoy the films of P. Ramlee, the iconic Malay actor and director.

 To get the most out of a visit, come at 12:00 or 14:00 when there are free guided tours.
 Tours are currently offered from Thursday to Sunday and last about 45 minutes.
 It’s also worth checking if there are any special events.
 The centre aims to be an important part of the Malay community and regularly hosts cultural performances, children’s activities and educational workshops.